Striking Vipers: Casting and filming

 "Striking Vipers" was the third Black Mirror episode to be directed by Owen Harris, after series two's "Be Right Back", and series three's "San Junipero".
 The episode has an all-black main cast, with Anthony Mackie as Danny, Yahya Abdul-Mateen II as Karl and Nicole Beharie as Theo.
 Beharie was a big fan of the show prior to her appearance.
-Within Striking Vipers X, Danny plays as Lance—portrayed by Ludi Lin—and Karl plays as Roxie—acted by Pom Klementieff.
-By coincidence, four of the actors played major roles in comic book films—Mackie was Falcon, Klementieff was Mantis, Abdul-Mateen was Black Manta and Lin was the Black Ranger in Power Rangers.
+Within Striking Vipers X, Danny plays as Lance—portrayed by Ludi Lin—and Karl plays as Roxette—acted by Pom Klementieff.
+By coincidence, four of the actors played major roles in superhero films—Mackie was Falcon, Klementieff was Mantis, Abdul-Mateen was Black Manta, and Lin was the Black Ranger in Power Rangers.
 Though the script originally called for a suburban England setting, it is set in America.
 It was filmed in São Paulo, Brazil, from 18 March to 18 April 2018.
 The production company registered 19 locations for filming and 150 production staff.
 For example, the final scene of the episode shows a Striking Vipers X scene on top of a skyscraper, shot near the Edifício Copan, with a former Hilton Hotel made to look disused with computer-generated imagery.

 Harris found it interesting that the bromance had not been subverted often in fiction, and enjoyed the question of whether society's views on monogamy and marriage might change, like how attitudes to dating changed with the prevalence of dating apps.
 Harris said that the episode had a dark humour, and one of the lines which helped him understand it was Karl's "I fucked a polar bear and I still couldn't get you out of my mind", which became oft-repeated by fans.
 Mackie said that the filming of the scene with that line "took probably an hour longer than it was supposed to" because of how amusing the actors found it.
 When asked about fans, Mackie said that those who approached him would either be interested in a long conversation about the themes of the episode, or make homophobic and uninformed comments about it.